 Success Series and Symposium, Senior level students

-Skills Learned: Strong work ethic, detail-oriented, tactfulness, interpersonal and technical skills
+Skills Learned: Strong work ethic, attention to detail, tactfulness, and interpersonal and technical skills

 Leadership through Employment

 The Office of Student Activities and Leadership Development is committed to enhancing student development outside of the classroom.
 A great way to develop your leadership is through on campus employment.
 Campus Center employees participate in training and professional development throughout the year to enhance their transferable leadership skills.